rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 See [`examples/custom_build.rs`](examples/custom_build.rs).

-Individual step methods return `Result<StepResult<T>, InfrastructureError>`.
+Individual step methods return `StepResult<T>` with a `duration`, captured `log`, and `outcome: Result<T, BuildStepError>`.
+Errors identify the failing phase:
+`Prepare`, `Command`, or `Output`.
+The full release build aborts on preparation failures and applies the default-target lockfile retry to HTML command failures.
+Coverage, JSON, and metrics output failures are nonfatal.
+Metrics collection has its own step result and cannot invalidate successful HTML documentation.

+Call `step.into_result()?` when a custom build requires a step to succeed.
+This propagates a `FailedStep` containing the error, duration, and log.
+Higher-level methods preserve it through `anyhow::Error` for `downcast_ref::<FailedStep>()`.
-Ordinary build failures remain in `StepResult::error`.
-Infrastructure failures abort the release and preserve the underlying `error`, the failing step's `duration`, and its captured `log`.
-Higher-level methods propagate this error through `anyhow::Error`; callers can retrieve it with `downcast_ref::<InfrastructureError>()`.
-This duration covers only the failing step, not the full target or release.
+Its duration covers only the failing step, not the full target or release.

 ## Archiving sources before a build